mammad2c/mvc-react/README.md

 # MVC React

-A project that try to implement a MVC architecture by React.js
+A project that try to implement a MVC architecture by React.js.

+heavliy inspired by Ruby on Rails, Laravel and Ember.js.

 ## Todos